Performance issues / low FPS with certain games or applications

 If you are having performance issues with individual games or applications, you can further tweak this behavior.
 Usually performance issues mean that your system is running out of RAM or Video RAM (the memory on your graphics card).
-You can configure Wallpaper Engine to free up any memory when in-game by changing the Other applications fullscreen option to Stop (free memory) in the Performance tab of the Wallpaper Engine settings.
+You can configure Wallpaper Engine to free up any memory when in-game by changing the Other application fullscreen option to Stop (free memory) in the Performance tab of the Wallpaper Engine settings.

 # Application Rule